WPC-Systems-Ltd/WPC_Python_driver_release/Examples/Console/AI/README.md

 ### Hardware Requirement

-In order to run this example, you should have one of WPC-USB-DAQ-F1-AD, Ethan-A and WPC-Wifi-DAQ-E3-A, those contain AI components.
+In order to run this example, you should get one of WPC-USB-DAQ-F1-AD, Ethan-A and WPC-Wifi-DAQ-E3-A, those contain AI function.

 Then, we take `WPC-Wifi-DAQ-E3-A` for example.